-I have always had an off and on relation with my weight.
-Most part of my childhood was spent in ignorance.
+I have always had a love-hate relation with my weight.
+Most parts of my childhood were spent in ignorance.
 I loved my burgers and sundaes and relished them whenever I could (which was every 2 days).
 I was a foodie and ate everything I could at a buffet just to cater to my taste buds.
-I knew I was overweight but I never did anything for it.
+I knew I was overweight but I never did anything about it.

 It was during the last year of school when my elder sister got engaged.
 When I saw my pictures, I was shocked.
-Instead of looking 17 year I actually looked like I was in mid 30s.
+Instead of looking 17 years I actually looked like I was in mid-30s.

 Then came college where other girls wore skinny jeans and fashionable clothes while I stuck to my suit, ill-fitted jeans and loose shirts.
 These clothes did nothing to make me look glamorous.
 I would envy the slim girls who got all the attention but would then simply convince myself by saying that I am different and I don’t want to look like them.
 True, I didn’t want to imitate anyone but another fact that I avoided facing was that I didn’t want to look like myself also.